-Developed in 1949, the Stechkin is a select-fire, straight blowback pistol in 9x18mm capable of firing 750 rounds per minute accurately out to a distance of 200 meters…or so it was claimed.
+Developed in 1949, the Stechkin is a select-fire, straight blowback pistol chambered in 9x18mm that’s capable of firing 750 rounds per minute accurately out to a distance of 200 meters.
+Or so it was claimed.

-The safety switch has three positions: forward for safe, down for semi-auto, and rearward for rock-and-roll.
+The safety selector switch has three positions: forward for safe, down for semi-auto, and rearward for rock-and-roll.

-Exactly how many made it (legally) into the US is unknown, but there weren’t many…making this a true obscure object of desire.
+Exactly how many Stechkins made it (legally) into the US is unknown, but there weren’t many…making this a truly obscure object of desire.